Training structure

 Faculty of Science

-The course is based on the fundamentals of physics (conservation of mass, energy and momentum), and addresses hydraulic issues in rivers (flooding, habitats, ecological continuity) and water transport networks (irrigation, drainage, sanitation).
+The EU draws on the principles of physics (conservation of mass, energy, and momentum) to address issues relating to river hydraulics (flooding, habitats, ecological continuity) and water transport networks (irrigation, drainage, sanitation).

 Thematic English 1